Example of K-Means Clustering in Python

 29 46 7

-In the code below, you can specify the number of clusters.
-For this example, assign 3 clusters as follows:
+You can then specify the number of clusters.
+For example, assign 3 clusters as follows:

 import pandas as pd